 Thomas Marvel

-In 1956 Marvel received a Bachelor in Arts degree from Dartmouth College, he later studied architecture at the Harvard Graduate School of Design and obtained a master’s degree in architecture.
+In 1956 Marvel received a Bachelor in Arts degree from Dartmouth College, he continued studies in architecture at the Harvard Graduate School of Design from where he obtained a master’s degree in architecture.
 After graduating from Harvard he moved to Raleigh, NC where he worked at the office of his father-in-law Richard Buckminster Fuller Jr., and then at Nelson A. Rockefeller’s International Basic Economy Corporation (IBEC) in New York City.
 In 1959 he came to San Juan to design low cost housing, which was an IBEC specialty in many developing countries.
 At IBEC he was instrumental in the development of several housing developments among them Lomas Verdes in Bayamón, Altamesa in San Juan and Bairoa in Caguas.
-He stayed on the island and in 1960, with two fellow workers at IBEC named Antonio Torres and Pedro Beauchamp, established his first partnership to practice architecture; Torres, Beauchamp & Marvel.
+He stayed on the island and in 1960, with two fellow workers at IBEC named Antonio Torres and Pedro Beauchamp, established his first partnership to practice architecture on the island; Torres, Beauchamp & Marvel.
 In 1963 William Reed, another fellow worker at IBEC joined the firm.

-His practice was very successful, he designed notable buildings including the Santa Mónica Condominium in the Condado area of San Juan (1963), the Beauchamp residence in Rio Piedras in 1964, the Marvel residence in Santurce in 1965, the West Indies Advertising building in Puerta de Tierra), the Busó-García residence in Miramar in 1987, the Shelley residence in Dorado in 1987 the Centro Europa in Santurce in 1988, the Caguas City Hall in 2009, the Bayamón City Hall in 1980 for a long time the only building in Latin America built over an avenue, the Education Building at the University of Puerto Rico, the convent for Carmelite Nuns in Trujillo Alto in 1969, the U.S. Federal Courthouse in St. Thomas, U.S.V.I. and U.S. embassies in Guatemala and Costa Rica.
-He taught at the University of Puerto Rico School of Architecture established in 1966,
+He is credited with the designs of notable buildings including the Santa Mónica Condominium in the Condado area of San Juan in 1963, the Beauchamp residence in Rio Piedras in 1964, the Marvel residence in Santurce in 1965, the West Indies Advertising building in Puerta de Tierra, the Busó-García residence in Miramar in 1987, the Shelley residence in Dorado in 1987 the Centro Europa in Santurce in 1988, the Caguas City Hall in 2009, the Bayamón City Hall in 1980 (for a long time the only building in Latin America built over an avenue), the Education Building at the University of Puerto Rico, the convent for Carmelite Nuns in Trujillo Alto in 1969, the U.S. Federal Courthouse in St. Thomas, U.S.V.I. and the U.S. embassies in Guatemala and Costa Rica.
+He taught at the University of Puerto Rico School of Architecture established in 1966.
+His firm is also credited with the design of the the southern portion of the modernist, crescent-shapedEl Monte Apartments in Hato Rey in 1958 (the northern section was designed by Edward Larrabee Barnes in conjunction with local firm Reed, Basora & Menendez) and the 14-story Chase Manhattan Bank headquarters in Hato Rey in 1967.

 Marvel authored three books and wrote many articles in local and regional publications.
-During thirty four years of his lifetime, Marvel researched to a great extent the life and work of Antonin Nechodoma, his research was published in one of his books titled Antonin Nechodoma Architect, 1877-1928 - The Prairie School in the Caribbean in 1993.
+During thirty four years of his lifetime, Marvel researched to a great extent the life and work of Antonin Nechodoma.
+His research was published in one of his books titled Antonin Nechodoma Architect, 1877-1928 - The Prairie School in the Caribbean in 1993.
 In it Marvel makes it clear Nechodoma did not copy Frank Lloyd Wright’s designs but explains how he adapted and modified it to suit a completely different region, landscape and climate.
+In 1990, the Society of Architects and Landscape Architects of Puerto Rico awarded Marvel the Henry Klumb Award, its highest honor.

 Current pictures of his work are forthcoming.